fabio-looker/looker-script-runner/cloud-functions/oauth2-authorization-code-pkce/README.md

+# Disclaimer

+There is no warranty associated with this project.
+It may not work, or may not be secure.
+Although it attempts to be secure, it is an unofficial project hacked together by one person over the course of a few days.
+Given that it implements a complex authorization process with multiple parties, messages, and cryptographic steps, any use of the code should be thoroughly vetted by your own security experts before use.

+# Motivation

 Previously, any multi-user application that wanted to interact with Looker had no recourse but to be configured with an administrative Looker secret:

 ```